Batgirl movie scrapped months before planned release

 "We are incredibly grateful to the filmmakers of Batgirl and Scoob!
 Holiday Haunt and their respective casts and we hope to collaborate with everyone again in the near future."

-The unusual move comes after a change in leadership after Warner Bros merged with Discovery in May 2021, with David Zaslav its new CEO.
+The unusual move follows a change in leadership after Warner Bros merged with Discovery in May 2021, with David Zaslav its new CEO.

 According to the Hollywood Reporter, Zaslav has prioritised cost-cutting measures and refocusing the company on creating theatrical films rather than projects for streaming.